open/close all folders

 - Freakazoid! had an episode where the titular hero prevented the attack on Pearl Harbor.

-- The Fairly OddParents had two episodes where Timmy went back in time, first to keep his dad from winning a trophy, and next to make Mr. Crocker less miserable.
+- The Fairly OddParents! had three episodes where Timmy went back in time, first to keep his dad from winning a trophy, and next to make Mr. Crocker less miserable.
 Both backfired horribly.
 Later on Timmy goes back in time with Cosmo and Wanda to meet some of their past god kids and messes up every kid's plan to invent something new.

 - In the Underdog story "Simon Says No Thanksgiving", Simon Barsinister and Cad went back to the 1620s to prevent the first Thanksgiving from taking place.
 Underdog and Sweet Polly followed them to keep history on track.